About our shed

 About Us

-The Port Phillip Mens Shed was formed in 2012 and we currently have 2 separate sheds and over 100 members.
+The Port Phillip Mens Shed was formed in 2012 and we currently have a woodworking shed, a metal working shed and a kitchen garden.
+We currently have over 150 members.

-Port Phillip Mens Shed welcomes women members who can access our Dorcas St. shed on Fridays.
+Port Phillip Men's Shed welcomes women members who can access our shed on all days we are open.

 Aims of the Port Phillip Men’s Association